dz0ny/vaultier/docs/install.rst

   Otherwise, you will see an `www.example.com` entry that you should change to whatever your FQDN is.

-*FT_FEATURES*
+*VAULTIER*
-  This is a dictionary, in which you see the `raven_key` entry, set to empty string.
+  This is a dictionary which contain all application settings (frontend and backend).
+By default you see the `raven_key` entry, set to empty string.
 Again, you can set this to your Sentry DSN, if you want to monitor _frontend_ errors

 *DATABASES*
   Fill out the connection details for your DB.
 You should focus on _NAME_,